 Chapter Fifteen

 PAIN was her entire world.
-It had intensity, frequency and even moods.
-It was so powerful, it shredded her thoughts, blew away pretenses and the wonderful comfort of denial.
-In the middle of its fiery embrace, without excuses to mar the view, Olivia saw herself clearly for the first time perhaps in years.
+It had intensity, frequency, and even moods.
+It was so powerful, it shredded her thoughts and blew away pretenses and the wonderful comfort of denial.
+In the middle of its fiery embrace, without excuses to mar the view, Olivia saw herself clearly for the first time in years.
 A couple of things became immediately clear.
-One, she was going to die and two, she was in love with Baphrem.
+One, she was going to die, and two, she was in love with Baphrem.

 It wasn’t just pain that marred her reality.
 Her body was fighting injuries in several places at once.
 As she faded in and out, it became more and more painful to return to her body.
 They had broken several of her ribs and her right leg.
 They had cut off her hands and burned out her eyes.
 They had kicked her stomach and back so many times she could barely breathe for the agony.
 With each drag from her struggling lungs, oblivion became more and more tempting.

-She had no concept of time but, some time later, Olivia heard someone walk inside and come to a stop near her.
+She had no concept of time, but eventually, Olivia heard someone walk inside and come to a stop near her.
 Acting out of reflex, she tried to open her eyes.
 It took her a moment to remember she couldn’t do that any longer.

 One syllable and she knew who it was.
 Terror told her his identity before he had finished pronouncing his first word.
-It was the leader of the group, a man with sunken, dark eyes and long brownish hair.
+It was the leader of the group, a man with sunken, dark eyes and long, brownish hair.

 “I know you’re awake,” he said softly.
 “I…there’s a few things you need to know.
 I…” His voice drifted off uncertainly for a moment.
-He sounded sad, almost remorseful which made no sense to her.
+He sounded sad, almost remorseful, which made no sense to her.
 “I didn’t want to do this, you know.
 I really didn’t!
 I hate hurting people.
 I really hate it!
 But…they’re awful!
 You don’t know what they’re like.
 They’re in my head every moment, every day!
 They’re going to drive me crazy!
-I had to do this or…” He stopped again and there was the sound of movement.
+I had to do this or….”
+He stopped again, and there was the sound of movement.
 “I bet you think I could have stopped them another way, but I’ve tried everything.
 Everything!” he shouted.

-Now he was angry, as angry as he had been tortured a minute ago.
+He was angry, as angry as if he had just been tortured.
 Olivia kept quiet, her mind frantically trying to figure out if there was a chance she could use this visit to escape.
-“You probably think it’s easy to stop them but you don’t know.
+“You probably think it’s easy to stop them, but you don’t know.
 You can’t know what it’s like in my head!
 You have no idea!”
-He stopped and there was only the noise of his heavy breathing for a moment.
+He stopped, leavingonly the noise of his heavy breathing for a moment.
 “I spoke to the squirrels.
 They knew.
 They knew what was what.”

-Oh god.
+Oh God.
 She was in the hands of a madman.
-Despair kicked in followed by another gut-wrenching lightening of pain.
+Despair kicked in, followed by another gut-wrenching lightning bolt of pain.

 “It’s really hard for me.
 I can’t eat, I can’t sleep.
 They’re there all the time, every moment of the day.
 Every.
 Single.
 Moment!”
 Sobs filled her ears.
-Then, suddenly, just as quickly as he had been upset, he sniffed and stopped crying.
+Then, just as quickly as he had been upset, he sniffed and stopped crying.
 “I shouldn’t even be talking to you.
 They won’t like it.
 But I’m done doing what they want.
 I have a plan, you see.”